 - treat your dog with a flea spray

 - use a flea preventative year-round

 - continue to inspect and comb weekly to monitor a flea infestation on your dog

 A critical component to help get rid of fleas on your dog – and even more importantly, discourage them from returning – is to use a flea preventative.

-Effective flea prevention can break the flea life cycle, be achieved through collars, topical, or oral products, and can last anywhere from 30 days to 8 months.
+Effective flea prevention can break the flea life cycle, be achieved through flea collars, topical flea treatments, or oral flea products, and can last anywhere from 30 days to 8 months.
 Choose the prevention method that works best for you and your dog.
 Keep in mind that preventatives work best when used regularly year-round; simply applying for one or two months can leave your dog unprotected.
 If one pet has fleas, they may all have fleas.
 Apply preventives to every pet in your home – both indoor and outdoor pets – to help keep an infestation from spreading and help reduce the risk of fleas coming back.